 Frequently Asked Questions

 As a family member, you may be concerned about your student’s experience at college.
 For your student, making the transition from high school or a community college, to a four-year university may seem like a big change.
-The fraternity and sorority community can help provide a stablity through their experience to network, connect to campus and find support through their transition.
-Nevertheless, there may be some questions you’d like answered so you can better support your son or daughter in their choice to join a fraternity or sorority.
-Some frequently asked questions and their answers are listed below:
+The fraternity and sorority community can help provide stablity through their transition to network, connect to campus, and find support.
+Nevertheless, there may be some questions you’d like answered so you can better support your student in their choice to join a fraternity or sorority.
+Some frequently asked questions and their answers are listed below.
+Also, please feel free to watch this video created by Phi Delta Theta Fraternity that highlights parents' perspective on their fraternity experience.

 Will my student's academics be compromised if they join a fraternity or sorority?

-Greek students promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
+Greek students promote scholarship by providing academic resources to their members including tutoring, academic advisors, study groups, scholarships, and awards.
 Involvement in a fraternity or sorority can affect academics in a positive way.
 Fraternities and sororities at the U historically have higher GPAs than their non-Greek peers.
+Since fraternities and sororities have GPA requirements to stay invovled, this provides an additional level of accountability.

 What kind of time commitment will this take?